Hugo-ter-Doest/chart-parsers/README.md

 A -> a
 ```
 where A, B and C are nonterminals and a is a terminal.
+See http://en.wikipedia.org/wiki/CYK_algorithm for an explanation of the algorithm.

 Below is a simple toy grammar:
 ```